kishorekonjeti/aqua/README.md

 ### What i did as per the assignment:
  * **PEP8** standards followed throughout the development.
  * Developed test cases for GET and POST api REST calls for one for Pass and one for fail case.
+ * Added feature _--browser_ commandline option to mimic browser using user agent for different kind of browsers like chrome, firefox,edge.
  * Used Allure framework to see the resultent Reports.
  * Used pytest framework to create tests.
  * Added command line option --browser to supply browser name. (default to chrome)